-All of the above are individual issues but, at the same time, undeniably connected.
-The intersections of gender, race, climate, poverty and refugees with the politicisation of equal access to clean and safe water, sanitation and achieving food security are both local & global areas for concern in sustainability and climate action.
+Equality: Food, Water & Politics - these are individual issues but, at the same time, undeniably connected.
+The intersections of gender, race, climate, poverty and refugees with the politicisation of equal access to clean and safe water, sanitation and achieving food security are both local and global areas for concern in sustainability and climate action.
 With an increase in floods and droughts, the changing weather systems increase the threats to achieving a better and more sustainable future for all.

-Dr. Esmorie Miller is a Lecturer of Criminology for LSBU’s School of Law & Social Sciences.
+Dr. Esmorie Miller is a Lecturer of Criminology for LSBU’s School of Law and Social Sciences.
 Esmorie’s work focuses on racialised youth in the justice system and how criminal labelling undermines their access to normative opportunities.

 Adri Bester is a Senior Food Technologist for LSBU’s School of Applied Sciences and also the lead academic for the London Agri-Food Innovation Clinic (LAFIC) – a European Union funded research project based at LSBU.
 She specialises in food safety, food risk management, food microbiology and food product development and she was doing her doctoral research on fermented foods and gut-brain communication.